GBDiso81/GBDiso81.github.io/README.md

 # GBDiso81.github.io

-This is my updatead personal Protfolio.
+# This is my updated personal Protfolio.
+# You can view by clicking some links on my portfolio